- Home

 Testing Options

-Each household in Minnesota can order two tests from MDH.
-The tests will ship directly to the address you provide.
+Each household in Minnesota can order At-Home tests from MDH.
+The tests will ship directly to the address you provide, you will receive 4 test kits per order.
 Supplies are limited.

 Community Testing Locations